There are three things that make me feel like I’m winning in my home life:

 - and keeping a tidy home.

-As I thought through the way I menu plan, I identified three steps that help simplify the process.
+As I thought about the way I menu plan, I identified three steps that help simplify the process.

-- I have a running list of my family’s favorite foods that are usually on hand.
+- I have a running list of my family’s favorite foods and try to keep the ingredients on hand.

 - Dinner is the only meal I plan.

-- I have narrowed down my resources to a trusted few.
+- I have narrowed down my recipe resources to a trusted few.

 Let’s walk through the steps one at a time.